Sharlotte Neely: Career

 Neely's topics of study include ethnicity, indigenousness, gender roles, social organization, the origins of human behavior and institutions, and ethnohistory.
 Neely’s very first publication was in the American Anthropologist while still a first-year graduate student.
-Her most recent is the book, Native Nations: The Survival of Indigenous Peoples, co-edited with Douglas W. Hume.
+Her most recent is the book, Global Indigenous Cultures: Their Struggles for Survival, co-edited with Douglas W. Hume.

 Neely started investigating Snowbird Cherokees in the 1970s and published her book Snowbird Cherokees: People of Persistence in 1991.
 The book is an ethnographic study of Snowbird, North Carolina, a remote mountain community of Cherokees who are regarded as simultaneously the most traditional and the most adaptive members of the entire tribe.
 The book led to a documentary film of the same name, which won multiple awards.
 In 2021 Neely was honored with a 30th anniversary edition of her book.
 The foreword of that edition was written by Trey Adcock (Cherokee Nation, Oklahoma) and Gill Jackson (Eastern Band of Cherokee Indians, North Carolina).

+Anthropologist Sharlotte Neely (far left) does fieldwork among North Carolina Cherokees in the 1970s.

 She has also written a science fiction book, Kasker, under the name Sharlotte Donnelly.